icebreakerone/demo-energy-mtlsonly/README.md

 For ease of management, the client certificates have a long lifetime.
 They would typically be issued by the Directory through an API or user interface.

 Client certificate Subject names contain:

 * the organisation name,
-* the OAuth client ID in the Common Name (CN), which is the client's URL in the Directory,
+* the OAuth client ID in the Common Name (CN), which is the client's URL in the Directory.

+Custom x509 certificate extensions with Icebreaker One OIDs are used to encode:

+* The Application which is using the data, as a Directory URL, and
-* and the roles in one or more Organisational Unit Names (OU).
+* the client's Roles, as one or more Registry URLs.

 ### nginx/default.conf.template